ISilviu/travel-companion/README.md

     - POST -> adds a new user
     - `{id}/` -> PUT/PATCH/DELETE - mutates existing users, GET - retrieves user details
     - `{id}/trips/` -> GET - retrieves the trips of a user
+4. `/auth/`
+    - POST -> the request body should contain the username and the password of a registered user -> returns the access token

 For request body examples, please check the viewset tests.